-As Chapter 6, Radiological Dose Assessment, discusses, the direct releases value was higher than the tritium stream transport value.
-Therefore, the compliance dose calculations for 2020 use the tritium stream transport value of 519 Ci.
+As Chapter 6, Radiological Dose Assessment, discusses, the direct plus migration releases value was higher than the tritium stream transport value.
+Therefore, the compliance dose calculations for 2021 use the direct releases and migration value of 483 Ci.

-Figure 5-10 History of SRS Tritium Transport (1960-2020)
+Figure 5-10 History of SRS Tritium Transport (1960 to 2021)